Cruising the Mediterranean often includes several cruise ports in Italy. For us, we got to visit all four primary Italy cruise ports.

 - There is a small post shop in Vatican Square where you can send yourself a postcard with a Vatican City stamp.

 Rome is filled with history and amazing sights.
 Our guide helped us to decide which places we wanted to see, which ones to enter, and which ones to explore in more detail.
 And his driver was always waiting for us when we were done, allowing us to keep up our fast pace.

 Therefore, the majority of our time was spent entering and exploring the Vatican Museum and Basilica, the Pantheon (a well-preserved former Roman temple built in 126 AD), and the Colosseum, which opened in 80 AD and hosted gladiator battles and wild animal fights.

-It was adding all of these photo stops that really kept us constantly on the move: Italy’s Parliament building, the Mussolini balcony, Column of the Immaculate Conception, The Roman Theatre, Roman Forum (photo at top of page), 21-meter tall Arch of Constantine, Piazza del Campidoglio on top of Capitoline Hill, and the fountain on Janiculum hill.
+It was adding all of these photo stops that really kept us constantly on the move: Italy’s Parliament building, the Mussolini balcony, the Column of the Immaculate Conception, The Roman Theatre, the Roman Forum (photo at top of page), 21-meter tall Arch of Constantine, Piazza del Campidoglio on top of Capitoline Hill, and the fountain on Janiculum hill.

 A bit of trivia: